 Big rigs and large commercial trucks are an essential part of our society.
 They account for about five percent of all vehicles on the road today.
 However, according to the Insurance Institute for Highway Safety, they have the same fatal crash rate as passenger vehicles.
-Because they are so much larger and their drivers spend more time on the road, big rigs are more likely to be involved in serious accidents.
+Big rigs are more likely to be involved in serious accidents because they are so much larger and their drivers spend more time on the road.

-Anyone who has been trapped between two semis at rush hour knows that just being close to a speeding truck is frightening.
-Any kind of accident has the potential for serious injury or death.
+Anyone trapped between two semis at rush hour knows that being close to a speeding truck is frightening.
+Any accident has the potential for serious injury or death.
 If you’ve been involved in an accident with a semi or commercial vehicle, you may need extensive medical care and rehabilitation.
 If the accident that caused your injuries wasn’t your fault, Harris Keenan & Goldfarb is here to help you get compensation for your accident.
-Call us at 800-724-6529 for a free and confidential review of your case.
+Call us at 800-724-6529 for a confidential review of your case.

 Determining Fault in a Truck Accident

-Unlike in a car accident, where there are usually only two parties involved, a commercial vehicle accident case may have multiple liable parties.
-Because of the way commercial vehicles are owned and operated, it’s important to know how the accident occurred to determine which parties were responsible.
-Some possibilities include:
+Unlike in a car accident, where only two parties are usually involved, a commercial vehicle accident case may have multiple liable parties.
+Because commercial vehicles are owned and operated, knowing how the accident occurred is important to determine which parties were responsible.

-An example of multiple responsible parties might go like this: a driver could own their own truck, but the company they work for has been sending them on runs without enough downtime for maintenance.
+An example of multiple responsible parties might go like this: a driver could own their truck, but their company has been sending them on runs without enough downtime for maintenance.
 The driver picks up a trailer to haul upstate, but the trailer suffers a blowout and causes an accident.
 All three entities could have some liability in the accident.